Dow up triple digits as US-China trade tensions ease

-U.S. stocks opened higher Wednesday on news that Trump would be willing to intervene in the case of a Huawei executive arrested in Canada -- if it would help a trade deal with China.
+U.S. stocks rose Wednesday on news that Trump would be willing to intervene in the case of a Huawei executive arrested in Canada -- if it would help a trade deal with China.

 Continue Reading Below